 Best Prosecco to use for Mimosas?

 Prosecco is a sparkling wine from Italy, made with different grapes than champagne.
 A great choice for mimosas and is often cheaper than champagne.
-Again, look for a Prosecco labeled Brute for the driest contender or Extra Dry for a slightly sweeter Prosecco.
+Again, look for a Prosecco labeled Brut for the driest contender or Extra Dry for a slightly sweeter Prosecco.